ELS-RD/kernl/experimental/benchmarks/README.md

 ### Notes

 `Torchinductor` is still in prototype stage, results may be different with final version.
-We are using the version included in `Pytorch` nightly for this benchmark.
+We are using the version included in PyTorch nightly for this benchmark.
 The dependency of this project is an older version not requiring nightly version as we only need `Torchdynamo`.
 Project info on https://github.com/pytorch/torchdynamo even if code is not anymore updated in this repo.